fahlevicool/fahlevicool/README.md

 what am i doing now:

-- learning js,py and c#
+- learning js,py, and c#
 - making web
 - being student
 - trying to do better